KaitlynRandolph/KaitlynRandolph/README.md

 ## I'm a software engineer seeking a full-time position as a software developer.
 - 👩‍🎓 I'm a fast learner and adapt to new situations well.
-- 💻 I have experience working in web development in both a school and freelance setting.
+- 💻 I have experience working in web development in both an academic and independent setting.
 - 🎮 I have worked on designing and programming my own games.
 - 🎓 I have a bachelor's in Software Engineering from Auburn University.